Many people are reporting the loss of multiple followers on Twitter.

 - The answer at present is, None.
 Section 230 means that hosters are mere platforms and, unlike publishers, are not responsible for the views expressed on their platform.
 However, pressure has been brought to bear upon them to begin censoring free speech, which is contrary to the purpose of the internet and follows the no platform attitude in our ‘politically correct’ secular society.

-- a better course would be to expose the true identity of those whom they have judged to be offenders and, if need be, report them to the relevant authority in the jurisdiction of their domicile.
+- a better course would be to expose the true identity of those judged to be offenders and, if need be, report them to the relevant authority in the jurisdiction of their domicile.

 - to do so they need to stop anonymous accounts.
 The social media platforms should be able to identify to the law-enforcement agencies those who are guilty of criminal behaviour.